otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-### Retrieving published Prekeys Values from a Prekey Service
+### Retrieving published Prekeys Values from a Prekey Server

-An entity asks the service for prekey ensembles from a particular participant by
+An entity asks the server for prekey ensembles from a particular participant by
 sending a "Prekey Ensemble Query Retrieval message" for an specific identity,
 for example, `bob@xmpp.net`, and specific versions, for example, "45".